sai-veeresh/learning-JWST/README.md

 # learning-JWST
-this repository tracks my learning and  programs
+this repository tracks my learning of data analysis of JWST